 Can I refreeze defrosted salmon?

 Yes. you can refreeze a defrosted salmon under the right conditions and if you’ve followed the right thawing procedures.
 But it is not recommended to do this because the texture of the meat changes when you thaw it.
 Therefore, it is usually advised to cook it after you have thawed it.

-For example, if you thaw the salmon using the microwave you run a slight risk of overcooking the meat while it is being thawed.
+For example, if you thaw the salmon using the microwave, you run a slight risk of overcooking the fish while it is being thawed.
 This will cause the texture of the meat to change since it is mildly cooked in some parts.

-If you end up refreezing this salmon fillet when you take it out to thaw it again the taste and texture might not be the same.
-This is why it is recommended to cook the salmon immediately after you defrost it in a microwave.
+If you end up refreezing this salmon fillet when you take it out to thaw it again, the taste and texture might not be the same.
+This is why it is recommended to cook the salmon fillet immediately after you defrost it in a microwave.

-Even methods like defrosting on the countertop or in cold water run the risk of spoiling the meat which would make it generally unsafe to refreeze.
+Even methods like thawing salmon on the countertop or in cold water run the risk of spoiling the fish, which would make it generally unsafe to refreeze.

 The safest way of defrosting fish like salmon in order not to change its flavor or texture when you refreeze it would be defrosting it in the refrigerator overnight.

-- Spread the salmon out on a plate and place it in the microwave for approximately three minutes.
+- Spread the salmon fillets out on a plate and place them in the microwave for approximately three minutes.